cobang0111/FLPL/README.md

 ## ✨Experiments

-You can evaluate FLPL on the generated datasets, alongside all baseline models included in the paper.
+You can evaluate SPL on the generated datasets, alongside all baseline models included in the paper.

 For example:

-- **run_pets.sh** runs FLPL on the Pets dataset with Llama-3.1-8B-instruct.
+- **run_pets.sh** runs SPL on the Pets dataset with Llama-3.1-8B-instruct.

-- **run_p4.sh** runs FLPL on the UF-P-4 dataset with Llama-3.2-3B-instruct.
+- **run_p4.sh** runs SPL on the UF-P-4 dataset with Llama-3.2-3B-instruct.
 ```bash
 # FLPL in Pets
 bash run_pets.sh